Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 ## Surrogate keys

-- If there is initially no candidate key for a relation, then we cannot determine a **natural primary key**.
+- If there is initially no candidate key available for a relation, then we cannot determine a **natural primary key**.
 For example, in the `Message` relation, representing email messages:

 | from                       | to                         | title    | body         |
 | -------------------------- | -------------------------- | -------- | ------------ |